About Lake Anna

 Areas to fish in the spring on Anna are those that offer both warm water and protection from rough water; i.e. - wind and runoff.

-Mid-lake creeks, from The Splits down to and around the power plant are less effected by lake-muddying spring rains and winds.
+Mid-lake creeks, from The Splits down to and around the power plant are less affected by lake-muddying spring rains and winds.
 These creeks often concentrate big bass during late March and early April.
 Try Pigeon Run, Marshall, Mitchell, Dukes, Beaver Pond and Sturgeon.

 The best lures for these bass are shad imitators, as the big shad will also be drawn to the warmer water.
 McCotter recommends 1/4 - 3/8-ounce Dave Tournament Tackle Lake Anna Special spinnerbaits, suspending jerkbaits and four-inch swim baits rigged on 3/8-ounce jig heads.
 Dock fishing with jigs and small worms/tubes can also be productive during this prespawn period.